 Typically, a small claim is perceived as a last resort.
 The small claims court judge expects you to have previously tried to recover the debt via other means before resorting to taking the case to court.
 You will, therefore, need to provide evidence of previous communication with the debtor and actions taken.
 A judge may choose to penalise your debt claim if there has been no other effort made to recover the amount you are owed.

 When you have recovered the contact details of your debtor, you can approach them with a complaint letter, stating your position and requesting resolution of the outstanding or perceived debt.
 Ideally, the letter of complaint should set up a time limit to allow the other party to reply.
 It’s only when your first contact doesn’t meet the expected resolution that you can move to the next step and warn your debtor that you are ready to take court action.

 You should also ensure that your debt claim is suitable for the small claims court.
-If your claim isn’t genuine or the information you provided isn’t accurate, the judge is unlikely to rule in your favour.
+If your claim isn’t genuine or the information you provided isn’t accurate, the judge is unlikely to rule in your favor.
 Additionally, debt claims can only be made within a set period of time.
-For a debt claim in England, you have up to 6 years after the event to claim money.
-In Scotland, Northern Ireland and Wales, you have 5 years.
+For a debt claim in England, you have up to 6 years after the event to claim the money.
+In Scotland, Northern Ireland, and Wales, you have 5 years.

 Can you afford the small claims court?

 Making a debt claim to the small claims court comes at a cost.
 You may want to consider that you are happy with the cost of the claim before you proceed.
 You will have to pay upfront.
 However, if the judge rules in your favor, you will get the court fees back as well as the debt that is owed to you.
 There are free alternatives that can settle the debt, which we will discuss later.
 But, if you wish to carry on with a small claim, you have to be realistic about the financial side of it.